This policy does not apply to the practices of third parties that we do not own or control, or to individuals that we do not employ or manage.

 a.
 Account information

-When you register for a The Fireside Journal account, you are required to provide an e-mail address, your first name and a username.
-Unless you choose to use a third party service to authenticate your account, you will also be required to provide a password.
+When you register for a The Fireside Journal account, you may be required to provide an e-mail address, your first name and a username.
+Unless you choose to use a third party service to authenticate your account, you may also be required to provide a password.
 Some of the information you provide, for example, your name and username, is listed publicly on The Fireside Journal Service, including on your profile page and in search results.
 Your e-mail address will always remain private.
 You may also choose to provide other select pieces of personal information in order to express yourself beyond the required information, such as a short biography, your location, your website, or a picture.

 If you choose to authenticate your The Fireside Journal account through a third party service, like Twitter or Facebook, you are linking that account to your The Fireside Journal account.
 Once those accounts are linked, we may collect and store personally identifying information that you have provided to that third party service.
 Please be aware that the information we obtain from that third party service is often dependent on their privacy policies and/or on your settings regarding what information you have consented to share with services like The Fireside Journal.